-Students and parents should be aware that breathalyzer tests may be given at any dance or activity.
-When entering a school dance or other designated school sponsored events, all students will be subject to a breathalyzer test.
+Students and parent(s)/guardian(s) should be aware that breathalyzer tests may be given at any dance or activity.
+When entering a school dance or other designated school-sponsored events, all students will be subject to a breathalyzer test.
 If a student refuses to take a breathalyzer test or tests positive for alcohol, the student will not be permitted to attend the event.
 In addition, all school rules relating to the use and/or possession of alcohol will apply.